Bornean ferret badger: Anthropogenic (man-made) threats

 Climate change is also likely to negatively impact the Bornean ferret badger population.
 Climate change increases the likelihood of extreme and unpredictable natural events such as typhoons that threatened the ferret badger.
-It will also have negative impacts on the Bornean ferret badger population, as higher temperatures result in upslope range shifts.
+It will also have negative impacts on the Bornean ferret badger population, as higher temperatures from the effects of climate change result in upslope range shifts.
 Species such as the Bornean ferret badger that already live at high altitudes are unable to move to higher altitudes as temperatures rise, which could result in extinction.

 Human encroachment on the Bornean ferret badger's habitat resulting in habitat degradation, is another threat to the ferret badger population.
-Kinabalu National Park and Crocker Range National Park are well-protected from human activities, however surrounding habitat has been converted into slash and burn agriculture by local communities.
+Kinabalu National Park and Crocker Range National Park are well-protected from human activities; however, surrounding habitat has been converted into slash and burn agriculture by local communities.
 Incidents such as illegal land clearing near Kinabalu National Park in 2011 place increased pressure on the already endangered Bornean ferret badger population.
 The negative impacts of human activity is reflected in declining incident records (such as road kills), which suggest the Bornean ferret badger's population is already being harmed by the increasing human encroachment on its habitat.